Using The Charlotte Mason Method To Homeschool?

 Charlotte Mason was a highly respected Christian British educator in the late nineteenth century.
 She offered an alternative method of education to the traditional model common in her time.
 Her methods were often adopted by middle-class parents teaching their children at home and by upper-class families who frequently used governesses.
 Many schools (mostly private) also implemented her methods with great success.

 Charlotte Mason founded the House of Education, a teaching college for governesses in Ambleside, in the Lake District of England.
 She also wrote a six volume series on educating children.
 Her books are available today and are known as The Original Home Schooling Series.

 Charlotte Mason’s books were well received, for they offered practical teaching ideas and taught the teacher how to give children a generous and rich education.
 Paramount in Charlotte Mason’s philosophy was fostering children’s relationship and knowledge of God.

 Charlotte Mason also emphasised the importance of the home environment, teaching with books and respect for the child.
-Charlotte Mason’s ideas and methods have been revived with the resurgence of the Christian homeschooling movement.
+The Charlotte Mason method has been revived with the resurgence of the Christian homeschooling movement.
+It is now one of the most popular homeschool methods.
 Many home educators have adopted her teaching philosophies and techniques and this is what we call The Charlotte Mason Method.